rust-lang/rfcs/text/0000-rand-core.md

     Failure,
     /// Not ready yet.
 Recommended to try again a little later.
     Wait,
-    /// Interrupt from user (Ctrl+C).
-Recommended to retry unless your
-    /// application has a specific handler.
-    Interrupt,
+    /// Other / unknown error
+    Other,
-    // TODO: include "other"?
-Allow exclusive match?
+    // TODO: allow exclusive match?
 }

 #[cfg(feature="std")]